cdiggins/Platonic.CSharp/README.md

 that uses a subset of C# syntax, but has pure-functional semantics.

 The Plato tool-chain and core libraries are being written in C# following the Platonic C# guidelines.

+# History

+I have been using functional programming in C# for several years now, largely in the domain of real-time 3D geometry processing.
+The idea of Platonic C# has evolved from a set of coding guidelines that I follow, and have enforced with development teams that I lead.

+Even though C# has released a rich set of syntactic constructs over recent years for writing code in a functional style, performance of functional programming patterns remains very poor due to how the C# and .NET compilers process and handles lambdas.
+This is less a short-coming of the compiler and more of an issue with the language design, which allows unconstrained side-effects and reflection.
+These provide a barrier to a whole family of interesting rewriting optimizations.

+The other challenge with C# is that there is a split in terms of what language features can be used where.
+Many popular plug-in APIs (including Unity and Visual Studio) require using older versions of the language which have fewer features.

 # Platonic Libraries under Development